Trainings & Workshops

 Ask-An-Expert Call Series

-Gathering Waters, along with the Land Trust Alliance and Heart of the Lakes Center for Land Conservation Policy, are pleased to offer a series of free Ask-An-Expert calls that are easy to fit into your busy day.
+Gathering Waters, along with the Land Trust Alliance and Michigan's Heart of the Lakes are pleased to offer a series of free Ask-An-Expert calls that are easy to fit into your busy day.

 The Land Trust Alliance hosts webinars throughout the year.
 With a click of a mouse, participants have immediate access to the best minds in the field of conservation, governance, and organizational management without the hassle and expense of travel.

-For dates and topics, check LTA's webinar schedule.
+For dates and topics, check the Alliance's webinar schedule.